dlakelan/routerperf/README.md

 700kbps, however of course having higher speed connections will in general be better.
 A 3000kbps connection and above should have absolutely fluid gaming traffic with proper tuning of the settings.

+# Router performance analysis scripts (other scripts in this github)

+This software collects data on a router running OpenWRT (or other linux) and creates a data file.
+It also includes scripts to transform that data file into a file containing a single JSON array, and some data analysis scripts in R.

+The idea is we will eventually crowdsource a bunch of the data files, and create predictions for reliable SQM shaping bandwidth that each router supported by OpenWRT can handle.
+This project is no longer active.